Qualia Mind Review

 Generalized formulas

 Qualia Mind isn’t the end-all-be-all of generalized nootropics.
 Mind Lab Pro is another reasonable generalized nootropic with only 11 ingredients.
-There was a double-blind, placebo-controlled research study using Mind Lab Pro that investigated whether or not it actually worked, with significant findings.
+There were a few self-funded studies conducted on Mind Lab Pro, including a double-blind, placebo-controlled research study using the nootropic that investigated whether or not it actually worked, with significant findings.
 Regular use over three months increased participants' performance in tasks related to:

 • Simple and choice reaction time